batmac/ccat/README.md

-  -w, --word               read word by word instead of line by line (only works with utf8) -X, --exec string        command to exec on each file before processing it -b, --bg                 colorize the background instead of the font -H, --humanize           try to do what is needed to help (syntax-highlight, autodetect, etc. TODO) -S, --style string       style to use (only used if -H, --fullhelp for the list) -F, --formatter string   formatter to use (only used if -H, --fullhelp for the list) -P, --lexer string       lexer to use (only used if -H, --fullhelp for the list)
+  -w, --word               read word by word instead of line by line (only works with utf8) -X, --exec string        command to exec on each file before processing it -b, --bg                 colorize the background instead of the font -H, --humanize           try to do what is needed to help (syntax-highlight, autodetect, etc.)
+  -S, --style string       style to use (only used if -H, --fullhelp for the list) -F, --formatter string   formatter to use (only used if -H, --fullhelp for the list) -P, --lexer string       lexer to use (only used if -H, --fullhelp for the list)